ZORA Stem Conference

 Each year at the end of January, the City of Eatonville hosts the ZORA!
 Festival to celebrate the life of Zora Neale Hurston, the historic significance of Eatonville, and the cultural contributions of African ancestries.
 The event is a multi-day production of public talks, museum exhibitions, theatrical productions, arts education programs, and more.

 As part of the ZORA!
 Festival, the Annual ZORA!
 STEM Conference provides an opportunity for middle school students attending Title I schools to engage in science, technology, engineering, and math workshops.
 UCF College of Medicine students facilitate an “Adventures in Medicine” workshop to expose students to medical science and the physician-training process.

 Wednesday, February 26 – 11:45am-1:00pm – COM 116

 Every February, the nation observes the contributions African Americans have made to help shape US history.
-This year, the College of Medicine’s Office of Diversity and Inclusion will recognize African American Heritage Month through the production of a keynote address followed by a Q&A panel.
+This year, the College of Medicine’s Office of Diversity and Inclusion will recognize African American Heritage Month with a discussion on cultural humility in healthcare followed by a Q&A panel.

-Title: The importance of understanding cultural humility and suspend bias and prejudice in practicing healthcare to foster positive health outcome.
+Panel Event: The importance of understanding cultural humility and suspend bias and prejudice in practicing healthcare to foster positive health outcomes.

 Interfaith Engagement and Practice: Healing and Comfort for the Community